japp-io/flat-equalizer/docs/troubleshoot.md

 ### No Sound Difference via Bluetooth Device or External DAC

-Some devices come with libraries that Wavelet uses, which might not support the sample rate of your Bluetooth device or external DAC.
+Some devices come with libraries that Flat Equalizer uses, which might not support the sample rate of your Bluetooth device or external DAC.
 To address this problem for Bluetooth devices, access your device's [developer options] and set the Bluetooth sample rate to 48kHz and/or the Bluetooth codec to SBC.
 Unfortunately, there's no known solution for external DACs at this time.

 ### Clipping Issues on Samsung Devices